-In certain kinds of experimental research, it is common to obtain repeated measurements of a variable from the same individual at several different points in time.
-Usually it is unrealistic to assume that these repeated observations are uncorrelated, and it is very desirable to build their inter- correlations into the statistical model.
+In certain kinds of experimental research, it is common to comeasurements of a variable from the same individual at several different points in time.
+Usually it is unrealistic to assume that observations are uncorrelated, and it is very desirable to be correlations into the statistical model.

-Sometimes, an individual (in some combination of experimental conditions) is measured under essentially the same conditions at several different points in time.
-In that case we will say that time is a within-subjects factoror, because each subject contributes data at more than one value of the IV "time."
-If a subject experiences only one value of an IV, it is called a between subjects factor.
+Sometimes, an individual (in some combination of experimental measured under essentially the same conditions at several di In that case we will say that time is a within-subjects factoror, subject contributes data at more than one value of the IV "t experiences only one value of an IV, it is called a between s

-.Sometimes, an individual (in some combination of other experimental conditions) experiences more than one experimental treatment - for example judging the same stimuli under different background noise levels.
-In this case the order of presentation of different noise levels would be counterbalanced so that time and noise level are unrelated (not confounded).
-Here noise level would be a within-subjects factor.
-The same study can definitely have more than one within-subjects factor and more than one between subjects factor.
+.Sometimes, an individual (in some combination of other expe conditions) experiences more than one experimental treatment judging the same stimuli under different background noise le order of presentation of different noise levels would be cou time and noise level are unrelated (not confounded).
+Here n within-subjects factor.
+The same study can definitely have within-subjects factor and more than one between subjects fa

-The meaning of main effects and interactions, as well as their graphical presentation, is the same for within and between subjects factors.
+The meaning of main effects and interactions, as well as the presentation, is the same for within and between subjects fa

-We will discuss three methods for analyzing repeated measures data.
-In an order that is convenient but not historically chronological they are
+We will discuss three methods for analyzing repeated measure that is convenient but not historically chronological they a